Indiana 100% P&T Playbook

 If your VA paperwork supports Indiana's total disability standard, the long-run homeowner rule is stronger than the older $14,000 deduction model.
 HEA 1210 rewrites the property-tax stack for assessment dates after December 31, 2025, which means taxes first due in 2027 and after should be analyzed under the new structure.

 Wartime lane The older Section 13 deduction gives way to a new $350 local property-tax credit under IC 6-1.1-51.3-6 for qualifying wartime veterans with at least a 10% service-connected rating.
+This credit generally does not stack with the modified Section 14 deduction, so ask the auditor which lane is actually being applied.

 Donated-home rule If a qualifying nonprofit conveyed the home to you at no cost, the separate Section 14.5 rule can still reach 100% of assessed value for a totally disabled veteran, but it cannot be combined with Section 14.